IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-user/README.md

   ![Filter Category Policy Rule](../.gitbook/assets/images/wkc-user/wkc-user-filter-category-policy-rule.png)

-* Notice that there is a Mortgage Default Analysis category defined that contains all the business information related to the project and a category named Sensitive Information that is a sub-category, along with a business policy related to the Protection of Sensitive Information and three rules outlining the protection of Email Addresses, Phone Numbers and Social Security Numbers.
+* Notice that there is a Mortgage Default Analysis category defined that contains all the business information related to the project and a category named Sensitive Information that is a subcategory, along with a business policy related to the Protection of Sensitive Information and three rules outlining the protection of Email Addresses, Phone Numbers and Social Security Numbers.
 This is a good indication that the mortgage data being used by the project contains sensitive information that needs to be protected.

 ## 2. Understand the Data